 In 1899, the beer world in Pittsburgh went through a huge reorganization.
 Twelve local breweries joined together to form the mega brewery known as the Pittsburgh Brewing Company.
 Brewers joining the conglomerate included: Wainwright Brewing Company, Winter Brothers Brewing Company, Eberhardt & Ober Brewing Company, Iron City Brewing Company, Phillip Lauer, John H. Nusser, Hippely & Son, Ober Brewing Company, J. Seiferth Brothers, Straub Brewing Company, Phoenix Brewing Company, and the Keystone Brewing Company.
 Nine breweries from the outlying areas joined in as well, consolidating 21 local breweries into the behemoth Pittsburgh Brewing Company.

 From Latrobe to Smithton, Local Breweries Thrive!

 The Duquesne Brewing Company was established in 1899 and was known as the “Prince of Pilsners.”
 It operated on the South Side and eventually joined the Independent Brewing Company of Pittsburgh in 1905.
 The brewery dissolved in 1972.
-However, besides its beer, Duquesne Brewing was also noted for its large clock.
-This Pittsburgh icon was larger than the clock face of Big Ben in London and kept the time until 1999.
-Then Pittsburgh Brewing took it over and since then there have been a succession of advertisers using the clock to trumpet their brand.
+Besides its beer, Duquesne Brewing was also noted for its large clock.
+This icon was larger than the clock face of Big Ben in London and kept the time until 1999.
+Pittsburgh Brewing took it over and since then there have been a succession of advertisers using the clock to trumpet their brand.

 The Changing Beer Industry of Pittsburgh